Deeplite/neutrino/docs/deeper.rst

     # If you use SGD with 0.1 learning rate, we would need
     optimizer = {'name': 'SGD', 'lr': 0.1}
-    # this allow such a thing to happen:
+    # this allows such a thing to happen:
     #   from torch.optim import SGD
     #   opt = SGD(lr=0.1)